scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 In a prototypical workflow, the ``change`` module permits the end user to explore the nature of neighborhood change.
-From a dynamic perspective,
-\textit{transition analysis} can be used to apply a first-order Markov chain model to look at probabilities of transitioning between neighborhood types over time.
+From a dynamic perspective, transition analysis can be used to apply a first-order Markov chain model to look at probabilities of transitioning between neighborhood types over time.
 It also supports the use of a spatial Markov chains model to interrogate the role of spatial interactions in shaping neighborhood dynamics or the application of a spatial regime Markov chains model to explore spatially heterogeneous neighborhood dynamics.
-From a holistic perspective, (\textit{sequence analysis}) involves the application of the OM algorithm with chosen cost functions for substitution, insertion, deletion and transposition, by applying the spatially explicit OM algorithm which takes account of potential spatial dependence and spatial heterogeneity in the operation costs.
+From a holistic perspective, sequence analysis involves the application of the OM algorithm with chosen cost functions for substitution, insertion, deletion and transposition, by applying the spatially explicit OM algorithm which takes account of potential spatial dependence and spatial heterogeneity in the operation costs.
-Finally, a combined holistic \& dynamic perspective is gained by incorporating the similarity matrix produced by the \textit{sequence analysis} in the
-\textit{transition analysis} to explore potential interactions and heterogeneity in the underlying dynamics of neighborhood change.
+Finally, a combined holistic \& dynamic perspective is gained by incorporating the similarity matrix produced by the sequence analysis in the transition analysis to explore potential interactions and heterogeneity in the underlying dynamics of neighborhood change.